grz0zrg/fas/README.md

 * modal synthesis (resonant filter bank)
 * phase distorsion

-There is also a third method which can do both; modify or synthesize sounds :
+There is a third method which can do both; modify or synthesize sounds :

 * spectral (via STFT)